Chicago-Linguistic-Society/cls/call.md

 ---

 <h2>
-  CLS 60 April 26-28, 2024 at the University of Chicago!
+  CLS 61 May 9-May 11, 2025 at the University of Chicago!
 </h2>